 Four hours east of San Francisco, Washoe County is the leading swing county of Nevada, a battleground state.
 Sen. John McCain needs a win here to keep his flickering presidential hopes alive.

 For decades, Washoe County was considered a lock for Republicans.
-The last time a Democratic presidential nominee won Washoe County was Lyndon B. Johnson in his landslide of 1964.
 But last week, county registrar Dan Burk released stunning news: registered Democrats outnumbered Republicans by 1,284 voters.

 “How did this happen?”
 Smith said as she shuffled through papers on her desk and eight volunteers in the strip-mall office manned the phones and occasionally handed out McCain-Palin signs.
 “This was a strong Republican county.
 And all of a sudden — it is Democrat.”